dof-dss/nicsdru_cybersecurity/README.md

 and then click Restore now.

 Now set the homepage to `\home` in `Manage > Configuration > System Site Settings > Front Page`.

+### Configuration split
+This site uses "config split" to allow configurations to be defined per environment.
+Ie: local development modules like "devel" will be enabled for local development and remain disabled for other environments.

+The config split settings are found in the ../config folder.

+In the settings.php you will need to add these lines:

+$config['config_split.config_split.local_dev']['status'] = TRUE;
+$config['config_split.config_split.development']['status'] = FALSE;
+$config['config_split.config_split.pre-production']['status'] = FALSE;